russellh76/homebridge-sonybraviaswitchestv/README.md

 Apple homekit homebridge accessory for treating Sony Bravia TVs as a series of switches

 1. I'm new to this.
 Start with a more established project if you are new to homebridge.
 2. This treats sony bravia TVs as a series of switches.
 So it's actually many devices.
+On/off switches can just be mentioned to Siri and she'll toggle them.
+So even though it's technically "Bravia Mute On", you can just say "Bravia Mute" and she'll mute it.
 3. Currently supported features are: <br>
 Mute: sonymutetv.homebridge-sonymutetv <br>
 Volume Up: sonyvolumeuptv.homebridge-sonyvolumeuptv <br>